Item 11: Implement the Drop trait for RAII patterns

 | help: consider using `drop` function: `drop(x)`

-The drop method is therefore the key place for implementing RAII patterns; its implementation is the ideal place to release associated resources.
+Regardless of the technical details, the drop method is nevertheless the key place for implementing RAII patterns; its implementation is the ideal place to release resources associated with an item.

-1: This also means that RAII as a technique is mostly only available in languages that have a predictable time of destruction, which rules out most garbage collected languages (although Go's defer statement achieves some of the same ends.)
+This also means that RAII as a technique is mostly available only in languages that have a predictable time of destruction, which rules out most garbage-collected languages (although Go's defer statement achieves some of the same ends).

-2: RAII is also still useful for memory management in low-level unsafe code, but that is (mostly) beyond the scope of this book
+RAII is also still useful for memory management in low-level unsafe code, but that is (mostly) beyond the scope of this book.